rem137/IA_Manager/README.md

 ## OpenAI assistant (beta)

-If the environment variable `Assistant_Token` is set with an OpenAI API key, you can chat with the beta Assistant API to control the CLI.
+If an OpenAI API key is available via the `OPENAI_API_KEY` environment variable (or `Assistant_Token` for backward compatibility), you can chat with the beta Assistant API to control the CLI.
 Run:

 ```
 python -m ia_manager assistant